devustine/COS101/fullnotes/03_computer-hardward-components.md

 Input devices allow information to flow into the computer.

 ### Types of Input Devices
-- **Keyboards**: For typing letters, doing research, or typing in Word documents
+- **Keyboards**: For typing letters, doing research, or typing in Word documents.
-- **Stylus pens**: For electronic signatures that can be input into the computer (for example, when applying for a passport, you would have to sign, and that signature will be stored in the computer and attached to your passport)
+- **Stylus pens**: For electronic signatures that can be input into the computer (for example, when applying for a passport, you would have to sign, and that signature will be stored in the computer and attached to your passport).
-- **Mouse**: Can be wireless or connected with a cable to the computer
+- **Mouse**: Can be wireless or connected with a cable to the computer.

 ### How Input Devices Work
-When you type on the keyboard - whether you're writing a letter, doing research, or typing in a Word document - that information naturally flows into the computer, and you see the output on the monitor.
+When you type on the keyboard — whether you're writing a letter, doing research, or typing in a Word document — that information naturally flows into the computer, and you see the output on the monitor.

 Your mouse allows you to move cursors, and the outputs can be seen on the monitor.
 Stylus pens can be used for electronic signatures, which will be reflected on the monitor.
 When you type keys, that would also be reflected in documents or Word documents.